What is malware?

 Modern detection

-- Cross‑signal monitoring: Correlate events across endpoints, logs and the network.
-For example, Windows event logs and Sysmon parent-child process chains can flag suspicious process spawning, while firewall logs reveal outbound connections to unusual IPs.
+Cross-signal monitoring.
+Correlate events across endpoints, logs, and the network.
+Windows event logs and Sysmon parent-child process chains can flag suspicious process spawning, while firewall logs reveal outbound connections to unusual IPs.

-- Malware using legitimate services: Recent campaigns like ChaosBot have abused compromised VPN and Active Directory credentials and used WMI to deploy a Rust‑based backdoor.
-Once installed, ChaosBot side‑loads itself via a legitimate Microsoft Edge component and uses Discord’s API to create a new channel per victim, allowing attackers to send PowerShell commands and receive results.
-Detecting these threats requires monitoring for unexpected network traffic to collaboration platforms and side‑loaded DLLs.
+Malware using legitimate services.
+Recent campaigns have abused compromised VPN and Active Directory credentials and used WMI to deploy backdoors.
+Once installed, attackers use collaboration platform APIs to establish C2 channels.
+Detecting these threats requires monitoring for unexpected network traffic to collaboration platforms and side-loaded DLLs.

 Why real-world examples matter

-- Destructive malware: Wiper families such as WhisperGate, FoxBlade and CaddyWiper have been used in recent geopolitical operations to overwrite system files and boot records.
+Destructive malware.
+Wiper families such as WhisperGate, FoxBlade, and CaddyWiper have been used in geopolitical operations to overwrite system files and boot records.
 Wipers permanently destroy data and can render recovery impossible.
 Preparation requires robust, immutable backups and a clear recovery plan.

-- Adaptive backdoors: Sponsor and other backdoors delivered via unpatched Microsoft Exchange vulnerabilities embed configuration files that appear innocuous.
+Adaptive backdoors.
+Backdoors delivered via unpatched vulnerabilities embed configuration files that appear innocuous.
 These stealth techniques highlight the need for continuous patch management and behavioral analytics.

 Effective response

-- Restore from clean backups: Verify the integrity of backups before restoring; wipers can corrupt backups that aren’t protected by immutability and air gapping.
+Restore from clean backups.
+Verify the integrity of backups before restoring.
+Wipers and ransomware can corrupt backups that are not protected by immutability and air gapping.

-- Remediate and harden: Apply patches, reset compromised credentials and strengthen controls (e.g., enforce MFA, remove unused services).
+Remediate and harden.
+Apply patches, reset compromised credentials, and strengthen controls (enforce MFA, remove unused services, review access policies).

-Companies can significantly minimize malware incidents by adopting a layered security (or "defense-in-depth") strategy.
+Organizations can significantly reduce malware incidents by adopting a layered security (or defense-in-depth) strategy.

-- Technical controls: Implement robust, modern anti-malware solutions.
-Enforce strict software patching and vulnerability management to close entry points.
-Use multifactor Authentication (MFA) everywhere to protect credentials.
+Technical controls.
+Deploy modern anti-malware solutions with behavioral detection.
+Enforce strict software patching and vulnerability management.
+Use multifactor authentication (MFA) everywhere.

-- User training: Conduct regular user training to help employees spot phishing emails and other social engineering tactics.
+User training.
+Conduct regular security awareness training to help employees spot phishing and social engineering.
+Organizations with regular training see significantly lower phishing click rates.

-- Data protection: Maintain regular, automated and tested backups.
-This is critical for recovering from destructive malware.
+Data protection.
+Maintain regular, automated, and tested backups with offline or immutable copies.
+This is critical for recovering from ransomware and wiper attacks.

 Layered defense: How Acronis protects you